aacloudguy/auto-scaling-demo/README.md

 4. cd into this newly created directory

 5. Edit the manifest.yml file and change the <application-host> parameter to something unique.
 For Ops Training class, use your Student ID number.
+This number eppears in two locations in this file.

   ```
   applications: